evenfurther/pathfinding/README.md

 In order to pass the continuous integration tests, your code must be formatted using the latest `rustfmt` with the nightly rust toolchain (available as the `rustfmt-preview` component of `rustup`).

+This repository use the imperative mode in commit messages, such as "Add IDDFS", "Fix #xxx".
+This style is preferred over "Added IDDFS" or "Fixed #xxx".

 [A*]: https://en.wikipedia.org/wiki/A*_search_algorithm
 [BFS]: https://en.wikipedia.org/wiki/Breadth-first_search
 [Connected components]: https://en.wikipedia.org/wiki/Connected_component_(graph_theory)